tferracina/ArDCA-Python/writeup.typ

 Throughout the model, an explicit binary mask `J_mask` is maintained that encodes the lower-triangular structure, to ensure consistency in the autoregressive aspect.
 After each optimization step, unused entries of $J$ are clamped to zero.

 *Training details* \
-The model is initialized with the local bias of the first position, $h[0]$, being defined from the empirical frequencies.
-The rest of the parameters are drawn from small random distributions, an exploration will be done on initial conditions in the following section.
-Training also incorporates sequence reweighting to correct for redundancy in MSAs.
-The weights for each sequence are computed at the start, with parameter `theta` controlling the sequence similarity threshold.
-The model is set up to be optimized with both L-BFGS, suited for energy-based models, as well as AdamW, offering a more scalable and robust option for large datasets.
-Regularization is applied separately to the field and coulings via $ell_2$-norm penalties with hyperparameters $lambda_h$ and $lambda_J$.
+The model is initialized with the local bias of the first position, $h[0]$, estimated from the empirical symbol frequencies observed at site 0.
+The rest of the parameters are drawn from small random distributions.
+Training incorporates sequence reweighting to correct for redundancy in MSAs.
+The weights for each sequence are computed at the start, with parameter `theta` controlling the sequence similarity threshold, and the effective sample size is defined as in @M_eff.
+The model can be optimized with either L-BFGS, suited for energy-based models, or AdamW, offering a more scalable and robust option for large datasets.
+Regularization is applied separately to the field and couplings via $ell_2$-norm penalties with hyperparameters $lambda_h$ and $lambda_J$.

 *Evaluation* \
+For evaluation, the model reports the negative log-likelihood (NLL) per position,
+$
+  "nll"_(m,i) = -w_m log p_theta (X_(m,i)|X_(m,<i))
+$
+with the average NLL per position
+$
+  overline("NLL") = 1 / (M L) sum_(m=1)^M sum_(i=1)^L "nll"_(m,i).
+$
+Another metric used for evaluation is the perplexity,
+$
+  "Perplexity" = exp(overline("NLL")).
+$
-For evaluation, the model reports the negative log-likelihood (NLL), perplexity, and the effective sample size, to make the results more easily comparable across different datasets.
+It is widely used in Natural Language Processing and represents the average number of equally likely choices the model is making per residue.
+Lower perplexity means the model is more confident and better fits the data.
+The effective sample size is also reported, to make the results more easily comparable across different datasets.
 Finally, an ancestral sampling procedure is provided, which generates new sequences position by position using the learned conditional distributions.
 This procedure is inherently slower than parallel inference, but it guarantees that samples are consistent with the autoregressive structure.

 == Experiments